Leslie Anne Anderson

+Early life and education

-Anderson received her Bachelor of Arts cum laude in history and an MA in art history from the University of Florida.
+Anderson grew up in the Polk County, Florida city of Winter Haven and attended Lake Region High high school.
+She received her Bachelor of Arts cum laude in history and an MA in art history from the University of Florida.
 She earned an MPhil from the CUNY Graduate Center in New York City.
-Her areas of research and expertise include nineteenth and twentieth-century art from Scandinavia, as well as other European and American regional paintings, drawings, and sculpture.
+Her areas of research and expertise include modern and contemporary art from Scandinavia, as well as other European and American regional paintings, drawings, and sculpture.
+In 2023, the University of Florida Alumni Association named her one of "40 Gators Under 40."
+In 2025, Anderson completed an eighteen-month MBA program at Emory University's Goizueta School of Business.